isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2470.md

 ---
-title: Moneyworks Version 9 - DataCentre (3 users)
+title: DM Impossible Marketing Digital Marketing Packages - Diversification - 3 Months
-permalink: /productivity-solutions-grant/solutionrepo/solution681
+permalink: /productivity-solutions-grant/solutionrepo/solution2470
 ---

 ### Description

-Moneyworks by Cognito Software provides a powerful, feature rich platform that unlocks company's accounting data to help run a better business.
-MoneyWorks is fully supported, regularly updated and flexible enough to fit within workflow and integrate with your existing business software.
-MoneyWorks is an accounting and ERP software that has versions for Mac & PC, as well as a cloud-based platform.
-It offers solutions for general ledger, invoicing, inventory management, and sales management.
+Our digital marketing solution comprises of 3 main services: Search Engine Optimisation (SEO), Search Engine Marketing (SEM) and Social Media Advertising (SMA).

+SEO is the process taken to raise a website's organic position on the search results page, boosting visibility.

+SEM, is the use of pay-per-click ads to draw in targeted leads and impressions.

+SMA is the process of using social media advertisements to generate leads and build online presence.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Ostendo-Moneywork-Annex_3_CR_wef_28_Oct_21_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Impossible_Marketing_Services_20210324_Desensitised_Annex_3_Part_34.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria